 At the beginning of New York, New York, which takes place in a nightclub on V-J Day, 1945, Jimmy (Robert De Niro) is trying to pick up Francine (Liza Minnelli).
 The first thirteen words out of her mouth are the words “No.” That would have been more than enough for most men, but Jimmy is so pushy that he keeps at it, getting nowhere.
 However, through a bizarre coincidence, Francine ends up with Jimmy the next day at his audition as a saxophone player.
 He flops.
 She tries to give him some advice, but he gets angry.
 Being a professional singer, she encourages Jimmy to accompany her in a song, and the manager is so impressed that he hires them as a boy-girl team.
 She agrees to meet Jimmy the next day, but when she gets back to her hotel, she finds out that her agent has a good singing job lined up for her, which means going on the road.
 But she has to leave early in the morning if she wants the job.
 As she has no way of breaking her date with Jimmy before she leaves, she simply takes off, giving her agent a letter to give to Jimmy explaining what happened.

 This first sequence of events is a harbinger of all that is to come, and so it is worth pausing here to see what this represents.
-First of all, Jimmy is a snob about the kind of music he plays, and thinks he is too good to take advice from anyone.
+First of all, Jimmy is a snob about the kind of music he plays, thinking he is too good to take advice from anyone.
 Francine, on the other hand, is casually great, a natural, someone who sings the kind of songs people want to hear, and does so with a lot of personality and polish.
 This reminds me of The Way We Were (1973), when Katie (Barbara Streisand) works really hard, desperately trying to write the best essay in the course she is taking.
 Instead, the professor reads aloud the essay written by Hubbell (Robert Redford), who probably just dashed it off the night before.
 And just to rub it in, the essay is about a man for whom everything came too easily.
 Katie is devastated.
 But at least she has the strength of character needed to admit that his essay was better, and to tell him so with a smile.
 Not so with Jimmy in New York, New York.
 He can’t stand the fact that Francine has more talent than he does.
 He resents her for it, and he begrudges every concession he has to make to her.

 Second, Jimmy is obnoxious, arrogant, and pushy, while Francine is submissive and passive, to the point that a lot of people see her as a victim.
 But Danny Peary, in his Cult Movies 3, argues that “it is Francine who constantly victimizes Jimmy and who ultimately destroys (their professional and personal) relationships.
 He may do bad things, but she is the villain.”
 Regarding the sequence of events already discussed, Peary argues that she promised Jimmy to perform with him, and that she knew that without her, he would lose the job.